berrycan/my-first-functions/README.md

-´remind_me()` takes no arguments and returns a reminder to submit the assignment when executed on Friday and a reminder to go to bed when executed at 12pm.
+´remind_me()´ takes no arguments and returns a reminder to submit the assignment when executed on Friday and a reminder to go to bed when executed at 12pm.